-Addison Rae may be known for her fluffy brows and bouncy hair, but in school, her signature look involved bright neon blue eyeliner drawn into her waterline.
+Addison Rae may be known for her fluffy brows and bouncy hair, but in middle school, her signature look involved bright neon blue eyeliner drawn into her waterline.
 "I'd wear it to school and people thought I was so crazy, but I would be like, 'What?
 I'm just different.'"
-She tells me how her earliest recollections of shopping for make-up were when her mother would take her there before dance rehearsals with her best friends or when she'd get straight As.
-It's these memories that make launching ITEM Beauty, Rae's cosmetics brand, in Sephora stores across the US that much more special.
+She tells me how her earliest recollections of shopping at Sephora were when her mom would take her there before dance rehearsals with her best friends or when she'd get straight As.
+It's these memories that make launching ITEM Beauty, Rae's cosmetics brand, in Sephora stores that much more special.
 She can't believe it.
 "Every time I hear someone say it to me, I’m just like, 'what?!'
 I forget how crazy and exciting [it is]."

 Despite the fact that Rae has over 80 million followers on TikTok, is besties with Kourtney Kardashian, and is starring in He's All That (the remake of She's All That), her astonishment seem pretty genuine.
 Perhaps it's because she's only 20 years old and most people her age are on the brink of a quarter-life crisis.
-Or maybe it's because she went from LSU university student to the highest-earning TikTok personality in less than a year.
-Whatever the reason, Rae appears grateful for the opportunity to live out her Dreams™️ — singing, dancing, acting, and making makeup products.
+Or maybe it's because she went from LSU college student to the highest-earning TikTok personality in less than a year.
+Whatever the reason, Rae appears grateful for the opportunity to live out her Dreams™️ — singing, dancing, acting, and making makeup products that are sold at Sephora.

 I spoke with Rae about the challenges of running a beauty company during a pandemic, how she deals with all those Internet haters, and the lessons she's learned from the Kardashians about staying true to herself.